• 1949

 State Conservatory in Bratislava (singing – Anna Korínska, T. Tessler), member of the Lúčnica ensemble

-1955 external collaborator of the Institute of Musicology of the Slovak Academy of Sciences, Department of Music Folkloristics (later Department of Ethnomusicology)
+external collaborator at the Institute of Musicology SAS, Department of Music Folklore (later Department of Ethnomusicology)

 • 1953 – 2005

-staff expert at the SAV Institute of Musicology, dissertation work: Slovak Musical Instruments
+research fellow at the Institute of Musicology SAS, dissertation Slovak Musical Instruments

 • 1972

-She is the author of an entire series of scholarly papers and studies, where she has offered a system of analysis and categorisation of folk musical expressions, published in periodicals and symposia at home and abroad, including Slovenský národopis, Musicologica Slovaca SAV, Hudobný život, Hudobnovedné štúdie, Studia Musicologica, Budapest, Journal of the International Folk Music Council XVIII, London.
-Among the most important contributions of her work we can include the systematic monograph (together with Oskar Elschek) Introduction to the Study of Slovak Folk Music I - III (1962, 1996), the study Basic Ethnomusicological Analysis (1963) and the anthology Slovak Folk Songs and Instrumental Music (1980).
-She was also interested in the research of multi-vocal singing in Slovakia, Europe and non-European cultures.
-She also devoted particular attention to Christmas music and the history of musicians' guilds in Liptov.
-She distinguished third category of musical style - (besides historical-evolutionary styles and regional styles) musical style tied to a song type/genre (Style and song types, 1990).
+She is the author of numerous scholarly papers and studies offering systematic analysis and categorization of folk musical expressions, published in domestic and international periodicals and conference proceedings, including Slovenský národopis, Musicologica Slovaca SAV, Hudobný život, Hudobnovedné štúdie, Studia Musicologica (Budapest), and the Journal of the International Folk Music Council (London).
+Among her most significant contributions are the comprehensive monograph Introduction to the Study of Slovak Folk Music I–III (co-authored with Oskar Elschek, 1962, 1996), the study Basic Ethnomusicological Analysis (1963), and the anthology Slovak Folk Songs and Instrumental Music (1980).
+She also conducted research on polyphonic singing traditions in Slovakia, Europe, and non-European cultures.
+Additionally, she devoted special attention to Christmas music and the history of musicians’ guilds in the Liptov region.
+She identified a third category of musical style — alongside historical-evolutionary and regional styles — which is style tied to specific song types or genres (Style and Song Types, 1990).

-Alica Elschesková is also an important Slovak collector of folk songs from the area of Gemer (1963 - 1969, regional-monographic research) and Bratislava, and many of her records can be found in the Central Archive of Folk Songs at the Institute of Musicology of the Slovak Academy of Sciences in Bratislava.
-In addition to her studies, she sang in the Czechoslovak Radio Mixed Choir and in the folklore ensemble Lúčnica.
-She was also active as a lecturer and regularly presented the results of her scientific research work at international forums.
-She is a member of several scientific organisations (European Seminar of Musicology, Internationale Organisation für Volkskunst, Slovak Music Union, Slovak Musicological Association, Slovak Ethnographic Society at the Slovak Academy of Sciences, and UNESCO - International Council for Traditional Music) and study groups (Analysis and Systematisation of Folk Music, Musical Instruments, Historical Sources of Traditional Music, Multipart Music).
+Alica Elscheková is also a notable Slovak collector of folk songs from the Gemer region (1963–1969, regional-monographic research) and Bratislava, with many of her recordings preserved in the Central Archive of Folk Songs at the Institute of Musicology of the Slovak Academy of Sciences in Bratislava.
+In addition to her academic work, she was a singer in the Czechoslovak Radio Mixed Choir and the folklore ensemble Lúčnica.
+She has been active as a lecturer, regularly presenting her scientific research at international forums.
+She is a member of several scientific organizations, including the European Seminar of Musicology, the Internationale Organisation für Volkskunst, the Slovak Music Union, the Slovak Musicological Association, the Slovak Ethnographic Society at the Slovak Academy of Sciences, and UNESCO’s International Council for Traditional Music.
+She also participates in various study groups focused on folk music analysis and systematization, musical instruments, historical sources of traditional music, and multipart music.

 x